WFT/LazyArmature/README.md

 - Hunter implemented a totally awesome parser, used the skeleton system, wrote the command file syntax, and provided Haskell expertise

+##Notes
+- The matrix math, rendering, object generation, etc. is done in C, which is interacted with through Haskell's Foreign Function Interface (FFI)
+- The syntax allows cool stuff like scoped variables and easy skeleton generation
+- SDL2 is used for placing pixels.
+That's it.